-When the CYP(V)(W)15G0403DXB is reset by assertion of RESET, all state machines, counters, and configuration latches in the device are initialized to a reset state, and the Elasticity Buffer pointers are set to a nominal offset.
+When the CYV15G0404DXB is reset by assertion of RESET, all state machines, counters, and configuration latches in the device are initialized to a reset state, and the elasticity buffer pointers are set to a nominal offset.
 Additionally, the JTAG controller must also be reset to ensure valid operation (even if JTAG testing is not performed).
-See

-"JTAG Support" on page 24 for JTAG state machine initialization.
-See Table 9 on page 20 for the initialize values of the configuration latches.
+See the JTAG Support section for JTAG state machine initialization.
+See Table 9 for the initialize values of the configuration latches.

 Following a device reset, it is necessary to enable the transmit and receive channels used for normal operation.
-This can be done by sequencing the appropriate values on the device configuration interface.^[5]
+This is done by sequencing the appropriate values on the device configuration interface.^[5]